cipz/telegram-video-to-audio-bot/README.md

-# Telegram bot: YouTube to MP3 converter
+# Telegram bot for converting YouTube videos to MP3 audio files

 Very simplistic implementation of a Telegram bot that, given a message containing a link to a YouTube video, it downloads the video and sends it back to the sender.